30 seconds to count all cells? Easy – with Scepter 3.0

 “Using a hemocytometer or a stationary Coulter counter, the researcher will have to go back and forth to the microscope or the instrument several times,” explains Dodla.
 “But with the Scepter™ 3.0 instrument, they can just do the counting in the tissue culture hood, which is much easier.”

-Designed for researchers
+By researchers, for researchers

 To create the new Scepter™ 3.0 instrument, we started by gathering feedback from researchers using the previous model to inform how we could improve upon its features and ergonomics.